Leadwerks/Documentation/Lua/Components.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent2.png?raw=true)

 The editor will create two new files in the appropriate folder.
-The "CustomComponent.lua" file contains your component code.
-The "CustomComponent.json" file contains component definitions extracted from the code file, and tells the editor what editable properties the code file contains.
+The Lua file contains your component code.
+The JSON file contains component definitions extracted from the code file, and tells the editor what editable properties the code file contains.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent3.png?raw=true)